XCR-Bench: Benchmarking Cross-Cultural Reasoning in LLMs via Culture-Specific Items and Hall's Triad: Details on Evaluation Metrics

 The final CSI-level score is the average across all spans:

 CSIs are extracted from both ground-truth and adapted texts via regular expressions matching content within \texttt{<CSI>} tags, producing ordered lists of strings.
 We enforce that the number of extracted CSIs matches between ground-truth and output for each sentence, ensuring paired evaluation.
 Let $G_s = [g^{(s)}_1, g^{(s)}_2, \dots, g^{(s)}_{k_s}]$ be the ordered list of ground-truth CSIs (where $k_s = |G_s|$) and $A_s = [a^{(s)}_1, a^{(s)}_2, \dots, a^{(s)}_{k_s}]$ the corresponding list of adapted CSIs, with $|G_s| = |A_s| = k_s$.
 The sentence-level CSI score aggregates per-CSI F1 scores with baseline rescaling: $\text{CSI}_{\text{BERT}, s} = \frac{1}{k_s} \sum_{i=1}^{k_s} \text{F1}'_{\text{BERT}}(a^{(s)}_i, g^{(s)}_i)$, if $k_s > 0$; otherwise, it defaults to 0 (though datasets typically ensure CSIs exist).
 The overall dataset-level metric is the average: $\text{CSI}_{\text{BERT}} = \frac{1}{|\mathcal{D}|} \sum_{s \in \mathcal{D}} \text{CSI}_{\text{BERT}, s}$.
-Category-wise scores can be derived by partitioning $\mathcal{D}$ into subsets $\mathcal{D}_c$ based on CSI categories and computing averages within each.
-7aragraph{Intra- vs. Inter-Lingual Evaluation.} For intra-lingual (English) adaptation, we compute BERTScore using \texttt{bert-base-uncased}.
+Category-wise scores can be derived by partitioning $\mathcal{D}$ into subsets $\mathcal{D}_c$ based on CSI categories and computing averages within each. \paragraph{Intra- vs. Inter-Lingual Evaluation.} For intra-lingual (English) adaptation, we compute BERTScore using \texttt{bert-base-uncased}.
 For inter-lingual adaptation, we employ language-specific BERTScore models: \texttt{bert-base-arabic} \citep{safaya-etal-2020-kuisail} for Arabic, \texttt{chinese-bert-wwm-ext} \citep{chinese-bert-wwm} for Chinese, and \texttt{bangla-bert-base} \citep{Sagor_2020} for Bengali, to ensure that semantic similarity is evaluated within the appropriate linguistic and cultural representation space.
 For inter-lingual evaluation, we extend this framework using multilingual models (e.g., \texttt{bert-base-multilingual-uncased}) to handle cross-language pairs, computing analogous $\text{SENT}_{\text{BERT-multi}}$ and $\text{CSI}_{\text{BERT-multi}}$ scores.
-7aragraph{Discussion and Rationale.} These metrics emphasize semantic equivalence, with $\text{CSI}_{\text{BERT}}$ isolating performance on culturally sensitive adaptations- critical for ensuring biases or sensitivities are appropriately mitigated without altering core meaning.
-The use of baseline rescaling maps scores to a more intuitive [0,1] range, where higher values indicate better alignment.
-Compared to n-gram-based metrics like BLEU, BERTScore better handles paraphrasing and synonyms, aligning with adaptation goals.
-Limitations include: (1) reliance on BERT's English-centric biases in intra-lingual settings and (2) computational cost and latency from embedding computations, though batched inference mitigates this.
-In practice, metrics are implemented using the Hugging Face \texttt{bert-score} library, with time complexity dominated by BERT inference: $O(|\mathcal{D}| \times (L_s^2))$ per sentence for greedy matching in BERTScore, where $L_s$ is token length (typically <512).